Justin Schultz: Pittsburgh Penguins

 On February 27, 2016, with the Oilers out of playoff contention for the 2015–16 season, and suffering the worst season of his professional career with 10 points in 45 games, Schultz was traded to the Pittsburgh Penguins in exchange for a third-round pick in the 2016 NHL entry draft.
 He was specifically recruited by head coach Mike Sullivan due to his offensive talents, speed, and strong breakouts of the defensive zone.
 Due to immigration issues and lack of practice, Schultz was unable to make his debut with the Penguins during the first three games following the trade.
 He eventually made his debut with the team on March 6 against the New Jersey Devils, playing on the third defensive pair with Ian Cole.
 He was eventually tried out on the Penguins first powerplay unit with Kris Letang, Beau Bennett, Patric Hörnqvist, and Sidney Crosby.
 As the Penguins qualified for the 2016 Stanley Cup playoffs they faced off against the New York Rangers in the first round.
-Although the Penguins advanced, Schultz only saw 5:52 minutes of ice time in Game 1 before he was scratched for the remainder of the series.
+Although the Penguins advanced, Schultz only saw 5:52 minutes of ice time in game one before he was scratched for the remainder of the series.
 During the second round, Schultz saw increased playing time due to injuries and suspensions to the defensive core.
-He debuted against the Capitals in Game 4 where he logged 17:56 minutes of ice time in the 3–1 win.
+He debuted against the Capitals in game four where he logged 17:56 minutes of ice time in the 3–1 win.
 Following his debut, he continued to be inserted into the lineup and replaced Olli Määttä on the blue line.
-After the Penguins eliminated the Capitals, they met with the Tampa Bay Lightning in the Eastern Conference Finals.
+After the Penguins eliminated the Capitals, they met with the Tampa Bay Lightning in the Eastern Conference Final.
 During this series, Schultz stepped into a larger role on the ice including time on the power play.
 He continued to provide offence from the third pair with Ian Cole but also saw time on the power play with Sidney Crosby, Evgeni Malkin, and Phil Kessel.
-After eliminating the Lightning in Game 7, the Penguins faced off against the San Jose Sharks in the 2016 Stanley Cup Finals.
-On the third defensive pair with Cole in Game 1, Schultz played nearly 19 minutes of ice time and earned a primary assist on the Penguins’ opening goal.
-On June 12, 2016, Schultz won his first Stanley Cup with the Penguins after defeating the Sharks in Game 6.
+After eliminating the Lightning in game seven, the Penguins faced off against the San Jose Sharks in the 2016 Stanley Cup Final.
+On the third defensive pair with Cole in game one, Schultz played nearly 19 minutes of ice time and earned a primary assist on the Penguins’ opening goal.
+On June 12, 2016, Schultz won his first Stanley Cup with the Penguins after defeating the Sharks in game six.
 On July 13, 2016, after testing free agency, Schultz returned to the Penguins, signing a one-year, $1.4 million contract.